To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

-Well-considered accessorizing can be highly effective in creating many "looks" from a limited number of clothing items.
+A well-considered clothing mix — especially when combined with judicious accessorizing — can be highly effective in creating many "looks" from a limited number of clothing items.
 Not all such combinations will be appropriate for lightweight travel attire, but many are, particularly for women (this is an area where they have a considerable advantage over men).
-The following photo gallery presents two dozen different looks, created from just five items of clothing (black, wide-leg pants, black slip dress, white long-sleeve shirt, white tank top, and black poncho that doubles as a skirt or shirt) plus one black and one white cloth belt.
-And while these particular colours and combinations might not be ideal for you, they clearly illustrate that a great deal can be achieved with a modest number of garments.
+The following photo gallery — from The Chick on the Go — presents twenty-five different looks, created from just five basic clothing items (black, wide-leg pants, black slip dress, white long-sleeve shirt, white tank top, and black poncho that doubles as a skirt or shirt) plus one black and one white cloth belt.
+And while these particular items, styles, or colours might not be right for you, the example clearly illustrates that a great deal can be achieved with a modest number of garments.

 Keep a watchful eye out for articles of clothing that can serve multiple purposes.
 A velour dress, for instance, can do double duty as a towel.

-One excellent example of this is reversible clothing, especially tops; these effectively double your clothing choices, without noticeably increasing the amount you actually need to carry.
+One excellent example of this is reversible clothing, especially tops, such as the men's shirt pictured at left, by Merrell.
+These effectively double your clothing choices, without noticeably increasing the amount you actually need to carry.
 Should you be fortunate enough to come across such an item that appeals to you, I suggest setting it aside for travel purposes only, as decent reversible clothing tends to be difficult to find!
 A surprisingly untapped market, in my view.